 When it comes to email marketing designs, having an email signature does the trick.
 It's just as important as the email you send.
-It’s what differentiates you from the competition; allowing you to upsell your brand and services.
+It will differentiate you from the competition.
+It will also allow you to upsell your brand and services.

-But if you aren't convinced yet, here are some of the reasons why an email signature is a need for every business owner.
+If you aren't convinced yet, here are some reasons why an email signature is a need for every business owner.

 An email signature creates uniformity.
-By adding thoughtfulness into your logo, color scheme, business quotes, and email signature, you can effectively present yourself as an established company worthy of your client's trust and attention, resulting in a wider customer base.
+By adding thoughtfulness to your logo, color scheme quotes, and email signature, you can effectively present yourself as an established company worthy of your client's trust and attention.

 Adds personality to your brand

-An email signature is like the “PS Call me here” or CTA part of your email, which plays a critical role in any marketing campaign.
-Here, you can add links to your business number or social media accounts, or allow readers to book a discovery call instantly.
-This removes communication barriers that can stunt your business grow.
+An email signature is like the “PS Call me here” or the call to action (CTA) part of your email, which plays a critical role in any marketing campaign.
+Here, you can add links to your business number and allow readers to book a discovery call instantly.

 Let's start with the basics.
-Professional email signatures, as the name implies, are used by experts or professionals who want to showcase their services.
+Professional email signatures, as the name implies, are used by experts or professionals.
 Commonly, this type of email signature includes essential details such as the sender's name, position, and contact details.

 In contrast to professional email signatures, corporate ones are sent on behalf of an entire business entity or a team.
-Creating a template for individual team members is one of the fail-proof ways to add cohesion to an email marketing campaign.
+Therefore, creating a template for individual team members is one of the fail-proof ways to add cohesion to an email marketing campaign.

 3. Creative Email Signatures

-An email signature can be used to link your letter to your official social media content or account.
+You can use an email signature to link your letter to your official social media content or account.
 But instead of adding everything there, analyze the movement of your target market.
-This will give you important insights into the social media platforms where you can effectively grow your brand.
-Do they usually log in to LinkedIn or is your service more marketable on Twitter?

 Not many people love choosing from too many options.
 Adding countless links to your email signature is like asking your recipients to browse Netflix's never-ending movie selections.
 Eventually, they'll get tired of finding the right feel-good ‘movie' and abandon your email.

-Hence, the more links you insert into your email signature, the less likely your recipient is going to click on any of them.
-Limit your recipient's options by taking your top picks and focusing on what's important: making your communication channels more efficient.
+Hence, the more links you insert into your email signature, the less likely your recipient will click on any of them.
+So, try to limit your recipient's options by taking your top picks and focusing on what's important: making your communication channels more efficient.

 2. Avoid Repeating Your Email Address

 Ironically, many businesses still add their email address to their email signature.
-If you think about it, this information is already at your email header, so putting it at the bottom part is already a form of redundancy.
+If you think about it, this information is already in your email header.
+So, putting it at the bottom part is already a form of redundancy.
 It's like saying “Hi!
 I'm John” twice in a letter.

 Instead of adding your email address, focus on inserting a few links that will showcase your skills.
-A portfolio or a social media account, for instance, can add more value to your readers.
+A portfolio or a social media account, for instance, can add more value for your readers.

 3. Don’t Forget Your Email Signature CTA